Vital-Fernandez/lime/docs/source/index.rst

     :align: center

 This library provides a set of tools to fit lines in astronomical spectra.
-Its design aims for a user-friendly workflow for both single lines and Big Data observations.
-The library provides tools for masking, detecting and fitting lines, as well as, storing the results.
-The measurements support the posterior analysis of the object chemical composition and plasma kinematics.
+Its design aims for a user-friendly workflow for both single lines and large data sets.
+The library provides tools for masking, detecting, profile fitting and storing the results.
+The output measurements support both the posterior analysis of the object's chemical composition and plasma kinematics.

 These are some of the features currently available:

-* Non-profile-dependence and Gaussian profile measurements.
+* Non-profile and Gaussian profile emission and absorption line measurements.
 * The user can include the pixel error spectrum in the calculation.
-* Multi-Gaussian profile fitting with flexible definition for the parameters boundaries.
+* The Multi-Gaussian profile parameters can be constrained by the user during the fitting.
 * Tools to confirm the presence of lines.
 * Static and interactive plots for the visual appraisal of inputs and outputs
-* Emission line labels adhere to the `PyNeb <http://research.iac.es/proyecto/PyNeb/>`_ format.
+* Line labels adhere to the `PyNeb <http://research.iac.es/proyecto/PyNeb/>`_ format.
-* The measurements can be saved in several formats, including multi-page *.fits*, *.asdf* and *.xlsx* files
+* The measurements can be saved in several file types, including multi-page *.fits*, *.asdf* and *.xlsx* files

 .. admonition:: Where to find what you need
    :class: hint